 Taxes.
 Most Singaporeans feel sick when they hear this word.

-Yet, taxes are an important factor when considering how to buy a car in Singapore.
+Yet, taxes are an important factor when buying a car in Singapore.

 As seen from the table below, road taxes are thus calculated based on a vehicle’s engine capacity or power rating: